ssurbhi09/hello/README.md

 # Hello
-This Repository contains, how the print the string "Hello World" in different Programming languages.
+This Repository contains, how to the print the string "Hello World" in different Programming languages.

 # Languages